reinaldo-gomes/zero_hash_stream_challenge/README.md

 Just run the main.py file, and you will get streamed VWAP values on your console output.

-Tests can be run with "pytest tests --cov=app" command.
+Tests can be run with "pytest tests --cov=app --cov-report term-missing" command.

 ## Features